jomaway/typst-bytefield/docs/docs.typ

 - Add a content field after the int value which the label belongs to.

 #info[
-Set the order of the bits with the `msb` argument directly on the `bitheader`.
+Set the order of the bits with the `msb` argument directly on the `bytefield`.
  - `msb:right` displays the numbers from (left)  0 --- to --- msb (right)  #default
  - `msb:left`  displays the numbers from (left) msb --- to --- 0 (right)
 ]